 7. Jack-O’-Lantern Suncatchers

 Use orange and yellow tissue paper to make a Halloween suncatcher on transparent contact paper.
 Cut out a Jack-o’-lantern face out of black construction paper before adding the top piece of contact paper.
 A paper plate with the center cut out frames the whole thing nicely and is fun to decorate.
-Or you can do one in an embroidery hoop (like this).

 Or make a melted bead Jack-o’-lantern suncatcher for something more permanent.